Depression - suicide; Bipolar -suicide

 American Foundation for Suicide Prevention: afsp.org/get-help

-About one-third of people who try to take their own life will try again within 1 year.
-About 10% of people who make threats or try to take their own life will eventually kill themselves.
+About 10% to 20% of people who make threats or try to take their own life will eventually kill themselves.

 Contact a health care provider right away if you or someone you know is having thoughts of suicide.
 The person needs mental health care right away.
 DO NOT dismiss the person as just trying to get attention.